BonAppResearch/judge-judy-agent/README.md

 git submodule update --init --recursive
 ```

-See the respecitve README.md files for each submodule for more information.
+See the respective README.md files for each submodule for more information.

 ## How it works